Mechanical basis and topological routes to cell elimination: Introduction

-The similarities between cellular systems and liquid crystals manifested in local nematic alignment and topological defects \cite{Saw2017,Kawaguchi2017,Duclos2018,BlanchMercader2018,Tan2020,Zhang2021} provide a fresh perspective for understanding cellular processes.
-In cellular monolayers, comet-shapes and trefoils topological defects, corresponding to $+1/2$ and $-1/2$ charges, respectively, are prevalent \cite{Doostmohammadi2015,Doostmohammadi2016}.
-These are singular points in cellular alignment that mark the breakdown of orientational order \cite{gennes_physics_1998}.
-Recent experiments on epithelial monolayers found a strong correlation between extrusion events and the position of a subset of $+1/2$ defects \cite{Saw2017}.
-Additionally, a numerical study of overlapping active particles in two-dimensions suggest an alternative to topological defects of nematic order, arguing that overlaps between the cells and cellular extrusions are favored near five-fold disclinations \cite{Loewe2020}, representing imperfections in hexagonal, honey-comb structure of cells arrangement in the monolayer \cite{Irvine2010}.
-These recently introduced purely mechanical routes to cell extrusion have opened the door to new questions on the nature of forces that are involved in eliminating cells from the monolayer and challenge the purely biological consensus that an extruding cell sends a signal to its neighbor that activates its elimination process~\cite{Rosenblatt2001}.
+The similarities between cellular systems and liquid crystals, studied both theoretically and experimentally, featuring both nematic order \citep{Saw2017,Kawaguchi2017,Duclos2018,BlanchMercader2018,Tan2020,Zhang2021} and hexatic order \citep{Classen_2005,Sugimura_2013,Pasupalak_2020,Maitra_2020,hoffmann2022theory} with the two phases potentially coexisting \citep{Armengol_Collado_2022} and interacting provide a fresh perspective for understanding cellular processes.
+The five-fold disclinations in hexatic arrangement of cells are numerically shown to favor overlaps between the cells in two-dimensions \citep{Loewe2020}, potentially contributing to the cell extrusion in three-dimensions.
+In this vein, it is shown that a net positive charge associated with hexatic disclinations can be associated with the maximum curvature of dome-like structures in model organoids and in epithelial cell layers~\citep{rozman2020collective,rozman2021morphologies,hoffmann2022theory}.
+Moreover, in cellular monolayers, comet- and trefoil-shaped half-integer topological defects, corresponding to $+1/2$ and $-1/2$ charges, respectively, are prevalent \citep{Doostmohammadi2015,Doostmohammadi2016}.
+These are singular points in cellular alignment that mark the breakdown of orientational order \citep{gennes_physics_1998}.
+Recent experiments on epithelial monolayers found a strong correlation between extrusion events and the position of a subset of $+1/2$ defects in addition to a relatively weaker correlation with $-1/2$ defects \citep{Saw2017}.
+These recently introduced purely mechanical routes to cell extrusion have opened the door to new questions on the nature of forces that are involved in eliminating cells from the monolayer and challenge the purely biological consensus that an extruding cell sends a signal to its neighbor that activates its elimination process~\citep{Rosenblatt2001}.
 Nevertheless, it is not clear if these different mechanisms are related, and whether, depending on the mechanical features of the cells, the cell layers actively switch between different routes to eliminate the unwanted cells.
 Since all the existing studies so far have only focused on effective two-dimensional models of the cell layers, fundamental questions about the three-dimensional phenomenon of cell extrusion and its connection to the interplay between cell-generated forces at the interface between cells and the substrate, with multicellular force transmission across the cell layer, remain unanswered.